RonInglesby/demothon-ral-2025/README.md

 ### Solace Cloud
 Create two cloud brokers and mesh them.
 Create the queues & subscriptions.
-Create the cloud micro-integrations for Snowflake & Azure
+Create the cloud micro-integrations for Snowflake & Azure.

 ### OPCUA
 Use docker compose to install the OPCUA generator and micro-integration.